GrahamDumpleton/wsgiorg/amendments-1.0.rst

 Some implementations currently expect it to be an integer, some a string.
 Can we please specify one or the other or either?
-The "URL reconstruction" code snippet in PEP 333 presumes it's a string, the reference to the (defunct) CGI spec would seem to imply it should be a string, but it should be explicit.
+The "URL reconstruction" code snippet in :pep:`333` presumes it's a string, the reference to the (defunct) CGI spec would seem to imply it should be a string, but it should be explicit.